M-delRio/Location-API/README.md

 }
 ```

-## Requirements
+## Environment Requirements
 - Node.js
 - MongoDB

 ## Database
 The app is currently configured to retrieve data from a local store.
-To use the current version of the API MongoDB needs to be installed and running locally.
+To use the current version of the API, MongoDB needs to be installed and running locally.
 A `location_api` database is required and can be created from the console with the following command:
 ```
 mongod --dbpath=/location_api
 ```